architech-boards/brancaboard/source/mainfunc.rst

-The principal functions
+The important functions
 =======================

-The function below is used for configure **PA0 in Input**.
+The function below is used to configure the **PA0 in Input**.
-At PA0 is connected the Blue Button that is on the STM32F0-Discovery.
+At PA0 is connected the Blue Button that is located on the STM32F0-Discovery.

 ::

  void PA0_InFloating(void);

-The function below is used for configure in **Output the pins: PC6, PC8 and PC9**.
+The function below is used to configure the **Output the pins: PC6, PC8 and PC9**.
-On this pins there are connected the Red the Blue and the Green Leds.
+On this pins are connected the Red the Blue and the Green Leds.

 ::